 Minimum Focus Distance.
-This isn’t a macro lens, but because of the wide angle it has quite a close minimum focus distance of 11 inches (28 cm).
+This isn’t a macro lens, but because of the wide angle, it has quite a close minimum focus distance of 11 inches (28 cm).

 Size and Weight.
 When you first pick it up, you can tell this is top-shelf glass (although you’ve probably already guessed that by its price).
-It feels solid and study and beautifully constructed.
-The downside is that it’s quite heavy and large–at least compared to the a7 iii or a7r iii body.
+It feels solid and sturdy and beautifully constructed.
+The downside is that it’s quite heavy and large—at least compared to the a7 iii or a7r iii body.
 It weighs 1.5 pounds (680 grams), If you’re used to lugging full-frame DSLR lenses, you’ll be used to it, but if you’re attracted by the potential for mirrorless camera rigs to be smaller and lighter, the size and weight of this lens will undercut that somewhat.
 (That said, it is lighter and smaller than the 24-70mm equivalent.

 Controls.
 When you look at the lens, it looks quite plain.
 There’s no aperture ring—that’s handled with the camera’s controls.
 There is a switch to toggle autofocus and manual focus modes.

 The focusing smooth and true.
-Sony’s marketing material point to “industry-leading actuator technology.”
+Sony’s marketing material points to “industry-leading actuator technology.”
 When you’re actually using the lens, that evidently translates into quick and accurate focusing.
 The focus ring is also silky smooth.